SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

 You can specify more than one computer name using comma, semicolon or space as a separator.
 For example if you want to execute a program only if SyMenu is running on computers

 named PC1 and PC2 you have to check che autoexecute checkbox and write in the textbox: PC1;PC2.
 When you run SyMenu in the PC3 the program will not automatically execute.

 Naturally, if you leave the textbox empty the auto execution will be activated on every PC.

 In the example below the item will be autoexecuted only in Mercury, Gaia, and Saturn PCs.

 Autoexec on start could be configured to launch programs with a custom interval from one to each other while Autoexec on close launches all program at the same time.

-SyMenu tries to mimic Windows start menu but Extension Manager does more: it allows to replace the extension associations currently active
+SyMenu tries to mimic Windows Start menu but Extension Manager does more: it allows replacing the extension associations currently active

 in host PC.
 So when you double click on a .txt file in host PC you can configure that instead of Windows Notepad application, SyMenu launches